codatio/codat-docs/docs/accounting-api/guides/bill-pay/use-bill-pay-demo-app.md

 1. Click **View** next to an unpaid bill, then click **Pay Bill**.

 2. Choose an account from the **Account name** dropdown.
-This is the "mapping account" in your sandbox QuickBooks Online company&mdash;the account the payment should be reconciled to.
+This is the account to which you want to assign the bill payment.

-   :::info Accounts
+   :::info Accounts displayed
    Only bank accounts in the same currency as the bill are displayed.
    :::

 3. Click **Pay Bill** to pay the total amount.
-You don't need to enter any card details to make a mock payment.

 ### See that the payment was reconciled in QuickBooks